joyxu848/stat110-game/DESIGN.md

 To ensure the security of user accounts, the application strictly adheres to best practices for credential management.
 Passwords are never stored in plain text within the database; instead, the system utilizes the werkzeug.security library to hash passwords before saving them.
 By employing functions such as generate_password_hash and check_password_hash, the application ensures that sensitive user credentials remain protected even in the event of unauthorized database access.

+## Game Selection and Minigames

+When users navigate to the Study Break section (via the navigation bar or /break route), they are presented with a game selection menu.
+This menu allows them to choose between multiple Stat110-themed minigames, described below.
+The selection page is rendered from game_select.html and is designed for easy expansion as new games are added.

+Each game is based on a Stat 110 inside joke.
+Blotchville appears in pset problems about poisson processes; notably, in Blotchville, buses arrive according to a poisson process, so the expected wait time does not depend at all on how long you have already been waiting.
+In this game, you get to see what it's like being a Blotchville bus driver - needing to dodge incoming traffic, and never seeming to make any progress towards a destination lol.
+Prue & Frida is inspired by another Stat 110 problem - they're proofreaders (say it out loud - get it?).
+Monty Hall is a classic unintuitive probability theory question.
+And, last but not least, many recent pset questions have featured coffee, tea, and hot chocolate drinkers, so this problem pays homage to that, with a specific Cambridge theme.

+### Blotchville

+In "Blotchville," the player takes on the role of a bus driver with the objective of dodging oncoming traffic and surviving as long as possible to maximize their score.
+The game is rendered entirely on an HTML5 canvas, using the arrow keys for control.
+Behind the scenes, a JavaScript game loop manages real-time entity spawning and collision detection.
+High scores are automatically persisted to the leaderboard table in the database and displayed on the game page, allowing users to compete for the top rank.
+The top five high scores are displayed.

+### Prue & Frida

+In "Prue & Frida," the objective is to verify the accuracy of a newspaper article by identifying and correcting typos as quickly as possible.
+Symbol typos such as $ and & are randomly inserted into the text.
+Players must spot and click these characters to fix them, where correct typo identification wins points and mistakes lose points.
+The game is timed at 15 seconds.
+Players might notice that the text of the article provides lore for why the bus and cars in Blotchville are blue and orange.

+### Monty Hall

+"Monty Hall" simulates the famous probability puzzle to empirically demonstrate the statistical advantage of the "Switch" strategy.
+Users select one of three doors, after which a non-prize "goat" is revealed behind one of the remaining doors.
+The user then decides whether to stick with their original choice or switch to the remaining door.
+Crucially, the application records the user's cumulative history in the monty_stats table, calculating and displaying real-time aggregate win rates for "Switching" versus "Staying."
+If a user plays for a while, they would expect to see a 2/3 win rate for switching and a 1/3 for staying.

+### Coffee, Tea and Hot Chocolate

+This game serves as a voting poll to settle the debate on where to find the best hot drinks in Cambridge.
+Users can cast one vote in each of three categories: Coffee, Tea, and Hot Chocolate.
+The backend strictly enforces a "one vote per user per category" rule using a composite primary key in the cafe_votes table.
+The results are visualized as real-time progress bars, displaying the percentage share for each establishment to reflect the current community consensus.

 ## Known limitations and future work

 The current architecture has a few known limitations that could be addressed in future iterations.
 First, the application relies on a system-level dependency, Pandoc, to convert LaTeX content into HTML.
 While this preserves the flexibility to add new problems dynamically at runtime, a production-ready version might pre-compile these snippets to remove the dependency on the end-user's environment.
 Additionally, the image handling pipeline relies on heuristics that assume a corresponding PNG exists for every figure referenced in the LaTeX source.
 While this was manageable for the current small dataset, a more robust asset pipeline would be required to automatically extract and convert figures for a larger library of problems.

+Also, the games are far from perfect, but we figured they are cute and fun as a brief study break.
+If they were too good, they wouldn't be a study break so much as a study distraction haha.
+Thank you for reading!
+We would appreciate any feedback as we consider ways to improve our website.